mengiefen/microverse-capstone-01/README.md

 # Capstone-01: BaMeN Services Website

-> In this project, the portfolio responsive website has been done using HTML and CSS and Vanilla JavaScript.
+> In this project, the BaMen Service responsive website has been done using HTML and CSS and Vanilla JavaScript.

 ## Screenshot